Out-of-bag prediction balls for random forests in metric spaces: Introduction

-Despite their predictive power, RFs have historically lacked robust statistical inference tools, particularly in the estimation of the uncertainty in a RF prediction.
-For Euclidean data, \citet{Meinshausen2006} introduced quantile regression forests, which estimate conditional quantiles and naturally lead to prediction intervals. \citet{Zhang2020} proposed RF prediction intervals using out-of-bag observations, proving their asymptotic validity.
-This approach is conceptually related to conformal inference \citep{Vovk2022}, particularly to Split-Conformal (SC) prediction intervals, developed by \cite{Lei2018}.
-Conformal prediction generates confidence regions with minimal assumptions, apart from the exchangeability of the data and symmetry of the regression function, and has correct finite-sample coverage by construction \citep[see, e.g., Theorem~1 in][]{Lei2018}.
-However, conformal prediction requires training multiple estimators to create each confidence interval, leading to elevated computational costs in general.
+The construction of confidence regions in metric spaces has focused primarily on Split-Conformal (SC) prediction, developed by \cite{Lei2018}.
 SC prediction is based on ranking non-conformity scores of exchangeable data, and reduces the computational burden of conformal prediction by splitting the data into two subsamples, one for fitting the model and another to rank the conformity scores, at the cost of halving the sample size in each task.
-Recently, \citet{Lugosi2024} modified the traditional SC ranking of residuals by estimating the quantiles of the errors, while \citet{Zhou2024} introduced Conditional Profile average transport Costs (CPCs) as a method to assess the compatibility of an element of the metric space with the conditional distribution of the response given a predictor value.
+Recently, \citet{Lugosi2024} modified the traditional SC ranking of residuals by estimating the quantiles of the errors, while \citet{Zhou2025} introduced Conditional Profile average transport Costs (CPCs) as a method to assess the compatibility of an element of the metric space with the conditional distribution of the response given a predictor value.
 The SC algorithm can be directly applied to develop confidence sets by using the conditional distribution of CPCs as a conformity score.
 However, the aforementioned references inherit the inefficiencies of SC inference derived from splitting the data into two subsamples.